 •Make sure the at the networked computer to select Network administrator setup

 •If the local networked computer will also run QBI, or PTI or perform an import, select when installing on that computer those optional AyaNova programs.
-Refer to the QBI Manual or PTI Manual available from the AyaNova download web page if using QBI or PTI.
+Refer to the QBI Help documentation or PTI Help documentation available from the AyaNova website if using QBI or PTI.
 Refer to the appropriate ImportExport.csv utility section in this help file if using one of the import utilities.

 •The AyaNovaSetup.exe will "see" that config.txt file and automatically copy it to that computer's AyaNova program directory so no additional configuration is needed on that user's station.

 •The install will only install the AyaNova program files it has been told to install, will copy that config.txt file to the networked workstations AyaNova program folder and will not install a trial database.

 •The AyaNova installation will place a desktop icon for AyaNova on the desktop as well as in the start menu.

 •TIP: If after all steps are completed and AyaNova successfully loads on the server, but does not on a local area network computer, that may indicate that your firewall settings (step 4 above) are restricting access.
 You can confirm the issue is due to your firewall or not, by turning off your firewall to troubleshoot.

 •You can confirm that AyaNova is configured correctly on the networked computer by logging in on that networked computer, selecting Help -> About AyaNova so that you know that you are correctly connecting to the networked SQL Server configuration